by: Michael Rose

 While this list is not exclusive, a child displaying any of the above warning signs may be indicative of abuse or neglect.
 If a child is displaying some concerning behavior, you should seek help immediately and keep in mind that health care professionals are legally required to report all suspected cases of child abuse and/or neglect to the authorities.
 This can sometimes have the unfortunate effect of having children taken away from their parents or legal guardians and then placed in a foster home with even worse conditions and less safety monitoring.
 It is therefore vital when reporting a suspected case of abuse that you do not make bold or baseless accusations, but provide the doctor with accurate information and observations.

-If you are the parent or guardian of a foster child who you believe has been abused or neglected, contact an attorney at Hach & Rose, LLP who can inform you on your legal options to help protect the rights of the foster child and get justice for their injuries.
+If you are the parent or guardian of a foster child who you believe has been abused or neglected, contact a sexual abuse attorney at Hach & Rose, LLP who can inform you on your legal options to help protect the rights of the foster child and get justice for their injuries.